Tag: North Carolina

 Attorney General Pushes For Internet Safeguards:

-I thought that my state of residence would have a little more sense but that’s what I get for thinking.
+I thought that my state of residence would have a little more sense, but that’s what I get for thinking.
 Add North Carolina to the list of states who are jumping on the blame MySpace Boogeyman bandwagon.
 Attorney General Roy Cooper has called on sites like MySpace to install age verification or parental notification systems.

 “They lure children onto the site with ads, lull parents into thinking its safe when in reality these children are a mouse click away from porn and predators,” Cooper said.

-That may just be the stupidest thing I’ve ever heard come out of a politician’s mouth since “It depends on your definition of ‘is’.”
-He makes it sound like MySpace goes around in a virtual van from computer to computer offering kids candy.
+He makes it sound like MySpace goes around in a virtual van from computer to computer, offering kids candy.
 And how do they lull parents into thinking it’s safe?
-Maybe the lulled you Mr. Cooper but not me.
+Maybe they lulled you, Mr. Cooper, but not me.
 Parents shouldn’t be letting their kids have unfettered access to the internet anyway.

 Cooper admits it’s not a perfect system.